Inviting Bruce to Speak

 I don’t love to fly (and only fly on jetliners; no smaller planes), so I try my best to get nonstop flights.
 Fortunately, Southwest Airlines has a hub in Denver which produces nonstop flights to almost everywhere in the U.S., and they are also quite inexpensive and flexible.
 On occasion, other airlines are required, and in that case I ask for the fewest number of segments on the largest possible jets.

 If you’re in Colorado, Utah or New Mexico it’s often just as easy for me to drive.

 When I travel internationally, I ask to be flown business class on airliners where the business-class seats fold flat.

 For Europe this means British Airways or Lufthansa because they have nonstop flights from Denver to Heathrow or Frankfurt, respectively, and then a single additional flight to the final destination.

 Other international destinations must be negotiated on a case-by-case basis.

 I sincerely apologize for this requirement, and if you can’t manage it, I completely sympathize.
 I know it is expensive, but being able to sleep in comfort is what motivates me onto the plane in the first place.
-For community conferences that are paying my expenses, however, I only ask for expenses and don’t ask for a stipend.
+For community conferences that are paying my expenses, however, I only ask for expenses and don’t ask for a speaking honorarium.